psb1558/ygt/README.md

 To delete a point or points from a shift, align, or interpolate hint, select one ore more points belonging to the hint and press the **hyphen** or **minus** key.

 Corrected background color of preview panels when dark theme is active.
+New color scheme for dark theme.

 ### Version 0.1.5 (2023-4-25)